 2. Update The Driver

 At times unpartitioned drive is also a reason for an invisible or an inaccessible external drive.
 When the drive is full of “unallocated space,” then you need to create a new partition on it to show its visibility.
 Windows Disk Management tool can fix this partition and file system issue.

 Right-click inside the unallocated space, select New Simple Volume and follow the wizard to create a new partition.

 In case the drive is partitioned, but still, you can’t access the drive from another device, then probably it is not formatted as NTFS.
 At times many devices can’t read the Windows NTFS file system.
 To fix this problem format the drive with the FAT32 file system.

-Use Professional Software
+4. Use Professional Recovery Software